Natasha08/dev_etools/README.md

 # dev_etools
 ![CircleCI](https://circleci.com/gh/Natasha08/dev_etools/tree/master.svg?style=shield&circle-token=:circle-token)

-Nutrition and workout app
+Nutrition and workout app: <br />
+   visit <a href = "https://mycolofitness.com/login">the dev server</a> for a live running version, or follow the instructions below to run a copy on your Linux machine.

 Node vs. 4.4.7